shoppingflux/php-feed-generator/readme.md

 - or if you want to provide an out-of-the-box format for new versions of existing e-commerce platforms (such as Magento, Prestashop etc.)
 - or if you want to avoid generating and formatting the feed yourself

-The generated feed is, by default, in [the standard XML ShoppingFeed format](https://github.com/shoppingflux/feed-xml).
+The generated feed produced by this library is, by default, in [the standard XML ShoppingFeed format](https://github.com/shoppingflux/feed-xml).
+But the library also allows you to :
+- either choose a different format (for now we only support CSV, on top of the default XML)
+- either write your own FormatWriter, by extending the ProductFeedWriterInterface

 ### Requirements